 Director of Communications and Public Relations

 Greg Luberecki directs Gulf Coast Community Foundation’s external communications and brand management.
 As part of Gulf Coast’s marketing and communications team, he leads media relations, content creation, and publication development, and he works closely with the foundation’s nonprofit partners to help tell the story of their impact in our region.
 Greg is also active in the community, currently serving on the board of the Friends of the Venice Public Library as well as coaching youth soccer and occasionally volunteering at Venice Elementary School.
 He is a member of the 2014 class of Leadership Sarasota.
 Prior to joining Gulf Coast in 2005, Greg lived in the Washington, DC, area, working in editing and web content management for such employers as the Kiplinger Washington Editors and American University.
 He earned his BA in English from Lafayette College.

-Jessica Bailey Polk serves as Community Investment Officer, supporting Gulf Coast’s grant making and coordinating investments in the areas of education and health and human services.
+Jessica Bailey Polk serves as Operations Officer, supporting Gulf Coast’s grant making and coordinating investments in the areas of education and health and human services.
 Prior to joining Gulf Coast in 2014, Jessica worked in international business development for MoneyShow, producing conferences in London, Hong Kong, Toronto, and Vancouver.
 She is a native of Sarasota and has a degree in international studies from Elon University.
 When she isn’t helping to support the Gulf Coast team, Jessica enjoys long walks on the Ringling Bridge, camping with her husband, and traveling.

 Chief Financial Officer